 The paid discount provides customer engagement and keeps the discount memorable.

 The other thing is an expiration date.
-The store puts a time limit on every program and, thanks to this, Zooplus keeps offering the standalone 3% off only to the group of customers who make it the most beneficial for the brand.
+The store puts a time limit on their loyalty program and, thanks to this, Zooplus keeps offering the standalone 3% off only to the group of customers who make it the most beneficial for the brand.
 Otherwise, the invitation to join the program is a one-time offer.

 There is one more detail which makes this “Cost Reduction Program” effective.
-The moment that a customer is offered a discount creates a feeling of endowed progress.
+The moment that a customer is offered a discount a feeling of endowed progress is created.
 A customer doesn't have to look for a discount, place a special code or do anything else, just finish the purchase.
 At the checkout, a customer can easily remove the invitation to join a “Cost Reduction Program” from the cart but primarily, they get the discount and savings at their fingertips.
 We wrote previously about "endowed progress" and customer loyalty in this post.